meilisearch/documentation/resources/cookbooks/running_production.md

  Main PID: 14960 (meilisearch)
 ```

 MeiliSearch is installed and running.
-It is protected from eventual crashes, system restarts, and most of the problems he could find while running.
-But it is still hidden inside your machine, and unreachable from the outside world.
-Let's fix that in a safe and stabe way.
+It is protected from eventual crashes, system restarts, and most of the problems it could find while running.
+But it is still hidden and protected inside the walls (or firewalls) of your machine, and unreachable from the outside world.
+You can stop here if all the requests you do to MeiliSearch are done by another application living in the same machine.

+But you probably want to open your MeiliSearch to the outside world, and for now, it is isolated.
+Let's fix that in a safe way.

-## Step 3: Secure your installation
+## Step 3: Secure your installation.
+Using a Reverse Proxy and SSL

-If you are here, I take it for granted that you are familiar with MeiliSearch and how it works.
-If this is not the case, I suggest you begin with the Quickstart and then you can have a look at the main guides.
+Now, we want to make our brand new MeiliSearch available to be requested from the outside world.
+But we want to do it safely.
+For this purpose we are going to use two of the main technologies available on the web: a Reverse Proxy and SSL

+### 3.1.
+Creating a Reverse Proxy with Nginx

+A reverse proxy is basically a server that will handle communcations betweent the outside world and your internal applications.

+### 3.2.
+Activating SSL (HTTPS) on your MeiliSearch

 ### Where to run MeiliSearch